Kong/workspace-config-apply-nodejs/README.md

 node configurator.js users demo1     ( add/remove users for demo1).
 node configurator.js users           ( add/remove users for all).
 node configurator.js groups  	     ( add groups).
+node configurator.js groups demo1     ( add groups and apply roles only for workspace demo1).
+This feature is only available in configurator.js with anchors
 ```
 To use it to add custom roles in default workspace.